noconhq/interactions/README.md

 Contributions are welcome.
 Edit [this file](README.md) and submit a pull request.

+## Imersion

+- Mimic as most real life physics as possible
+- Sound physics can help in accessibility and immersion

 ## Interactivity

 - Generally, your body and objects should **not** break any laws of physics unless it's on purpose
 - - it's ok to be able to pass through a slime, it isn't to pass your hand through solid bricks

-## Imersion

-- Mimic as most real life physics as possible
-- Sound physics can help in accessibility and immersion

-## Typography
+- Adjust values fluidly by using CSS [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp), e.g. `clamp(48px, 5vw, 72px)` for the `font-size` of a heading
 - Fonts should have some sort of smoothing applied for better legibility
 - Fonts should be subset based on the content, alphabet or relevant language(s)
 - Font weights below 200 should not be used
-- Medium sized headings generally look best with a font weight between 500-600
-- Adjust values fluidly by using CSS [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp), e.g. `clamp(48px, 5vw, 72px)` for the `font-size` of a heading
 - Prevent text resizing unexpectedly

+## Design

+- Optimistically update data locally and roll back on server error with feedback
+- Authentication redirects should happen on the server before the client loads to avoid janky URL changes
+- Style the document selection state with `::selection`
+- Display feedback relative to its trigger:
+  - Show a temporary inline checkmark on a successful copy, not a notification
+  - Highlight the relevant input(s) on form error(s)
+- Empty states should prompt to create a new item, with optional templates

 ## Sound